go-while/nntp-mongodb-storage/README.md

 - The use of channels (Mongo_Insert_queue, Mongo_Delete_queue, and Mongo_Reader_queue) helps coordinate and distribute the workload among these worker functions, enabling concurrent operations on the MongoDB collections.

-- `Mongo_Delete_queue`: This channel is used to enqueue articles for deletion, specifying their corresponding hashes, which will be processed by the delete worker goroutines.
+- `Mongo_Delete_queue`: This channel is used to enqueue articles for deletion, specifying their corresponding Message-ID, which will be processed by the delete worker goroutines.
 - `Mongo_Insert_queue`: This channel is used to enqueue articles for insertion as `MongoArticle` instances, which will be processed by the insert worker goroutines.
 - `Mongo_Reader_queue`: This channel is used to enqueue read requests for articles, which will be processed by the reader worker goroutines.